Skip to content

 Pedestrian Accidents

 Pedestrians are, without doubt, the most vulnerable users of our roads.
 Motorcyclists and bicyclists have their helmets.
 Passenger vehicle drivers, even in the smallest sedan, have the comfort of a steel body protecting them from impact, and the safety of features, like seatbelts and airbags.
-A pedestrian has nothing to protect him from serious injuries in the event of an accident.
+A pedestrian has nothing to protect him or her from serious injuries in the event of an accident.

 In any accident involving a passenger vehicle and a pedestrian, it is the pedestrian who is at an overwhelmingly higher risk of being seriously injured.